equinixmetal-helm/k8s-otel-collector/README.md

 ### Set the OTLP endpoint in the app Helm chart

 Your application's OpenTelemetry SDK configuration looks for the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to determine where to send data.
-In this case the OTLP endpoint is the url of the collector deployed to that application's namespace.
+In this case the OTLP endpoint is the static url of the collector deployed to that application's namespace.

-For apps sending OTLP over HTTP (Ruby apps), use the HTTP endpoint:
+For apps sending OTLP over HTTP (legacy Ruby services), use the HTTP endpoint:

 ```shell
 export OTEL_EXPORTER_OTLP_ENDPOINT="http://opentelemetry-collector:55681"
 export OTEL_RUBY_EXPORTER_OTLP_SSL_VERIFY_NONE=true
 ```

-For apps sending OTLP over gRPC (Go apps), use the gRPC endpoint:
+For apps sending OTLP over gRPC (most services), use the gRPC endpoint:

 ```shell
 export OTEL_EXPORTER_OTLP_ENDPOINT="opentelemetry-collector:4317"